HOW TO MEDITATE

 Mindfulness is a state when you step back and start to pay attention.
 Being mindful means you are just being in a present moment, doing something, experience a state of flow and concentrating on that one thing.
-Mindfulness meditation is a practice of cultivating and developing your mind.
-There are many various techniques, but the most basic one is to concentrate on your breathing and start observing your mind.
+Therefore mindfulness meditation is a practice of cultivating and developing your mind.
+There are many various techniques, but the most basic one how to meditate is to concentrate on your breathing and start observing your mind.
 This is called meta-awareness.

 It’s no surprise that even though mindfulness is a very simple concept, it is not that easy to master.

 With meditation you train the mind and with time it helps you to get back to mindful states more often.
-You will be calmer, more composed and joyful.
+When you learn how to meditate, you will be calmer, more composed and joyful.
 Jon Kabat-Zinn said that “meditation is not about feeling a certain way.
 It’s about feeling the way you feel.”

 It is increasingly important for those suffering from post-traumatic stress disorder, including those rehabilitating from military service or ex-offenders, but also very busy and stress businesspeople, students studying for exams and simply everyone who wants to live a more meaningful life full of calm and emotional stability.